Bilkent University uses a nomination-based teaching awards procedure, which

 - A complete resume (not subject to the 10-page limit)

 Nominators can opt for variations in the contents.
 BilTAC recognizes that nominations from different faculties might vary considerably and encourages nominators to be creative with their submissions.

-Eight copies of each nomination package must be submitted.
+The nomination package must be submitted online through the DAIS service developed for this process.
 The deadline for receipt of complete nomination packages is 5:30 pm on a Friday of Spring Semester to be announced during the semester.
 However, the deadline may be revised and if so information regarding any change is sent to individual faculties.
 (Note: individual faculties may have their own earlier deadlines for teaching award competitions and for deciding upon nominations for the university-wide competition.)

 3. Criteria for the Award

 The adjudication criteria for the Bilkent Award for Excellence in Teaching are outlined below (not necessarily in order of importance), and supporting documents should address these criteria.